0xPolygon/polygon-edge-docs/docs/community/propose-new-feature.md

 ---
-id: howto-propose-feature
+id: propose-new-feature
-title: How to propose a new feature
+title: Propose a new feature
 ---

 ## Overview